Randomblock1/caffeinate2/README.md

 ### Anything else

 Your computer will attempt to execute the input as a command.
-Depending on your shell, it might be necessary to wrap the command in quotes.
+It is probably necessary to wrap the command in single quotes.

 ## License